-He was a Special Correspondent for the Washington Post at the Far Eastern Bureau (1993-94), Special Assistant at the Permanent Mission of Japan to the United Nations in New York (1996-98), Senior Research Fellow at The Japan Institute of International Affairs (2004-06), and Associate Professor at Tsuda College (2006-10).
+He was a Special Correspondent for the Washington Post at the Far Eastern Bureau (1993-94), Special Assistant at the Permanent Mission of Japan to the United Nations in New York (1996-98), Senior Research Fellow at The Japan Institute of International Affairs (2004-06), Associate Professor at Tsuda College (2006-10), and Professor at Aoyama Gakuin University (2010-14).
 He was also a CNAPS Visiting Fellow at the Brookings Institution (2005-06).

 He received his M.A. in 1993 and his Ph.D. in 2001 from School of International Politics, Economy and Business (SIPEB), Aoyama Gakuin University.
-He has written numerous articles on American politics and foreign policy.
+He has written numerous articles on American politics, foreign policy, and international relations.
 He appears regularly on Japanese media.

 - "Rethinking Conservatism in the U.S.," Takeshi Igarashi & Fumiaki Kubo, eds., The Construct of Contemporary U.S. Politics (Tokyo: University of Tokyo Press, 2009) [in Japanese].

 - "Between Pro-Americanism and Anti-Americanism: Objectivization of Penetrating America," Hirokatsu Kano & Miho Oshima, eds., Internationalization of Regional Studies (Tokyo: Bunka Shobo Hakubunsha, 2009) [in Japanese].

 - "How Barack Hussein Obama Sees the World: Thoughts on Preemptive Dialogue," Chuokoron[Central Review], (November 2009) [in Japanese].

 - "The Obama Phenomenon: Thoughts on 2008 Presidential Election," Rikkyo American Studies, No. 31 (2009) [in Japanese].